 Area of Research

-Dr. Malti is a professor of psychology at the University of Toronto, director of the Laboratory for Social-Emotional Development and Intervention, and founding director of the Centre of Child Development, Mental Health, and Policy at the University of Toronto Mississauga.
+Dr. Malti is a professor of psychology at the University of Toronto, director of the Laboratory for Social-Emotional Development and Intervention, and founding director of the Centre for Child Development, Mental Health, and Policy at the University of Toronto Mississauga.

 She is a Fellow of the American Psychological Association (Division 7: Developmental Psychology and Division 53: Society of Clinical Child and Adolescent Psychology), as well as a Fellow of the Association for Psychological Science.